V-Sekai/manuals/decisions/20221016-v-sekai-view-replication.md

 		are between entities of the same shard]
 	     code:  2 bytes ( 16-bit) [required, an opaque entity code describing the type of the interpolation, e.g. player, map, prop]
-	    flags:  2 bytes ( 16-bit) [optional, to modify the usage of the reserved field and for future feature expansion.
+	    flags:  2 bytes ( 16-bit) [optional, to modify the usage of the reserved field and for future feature expansion.]
-		Defaults to the InterpolationType of linear interpolation, but can be nearest, linear, and cubic. ]
-	    value:  n bytes ( n-bit) [required, variant of the past property and current property, which must be the same for both properties. ]
+	    value:  n bytes ( n-bit) [required, variant of the past property and current property, which must be the same for both properties.]
 	timestamp:  8 bytes ( 64-bit) [reserved, assigned by the leader before journalling] } = 256 bytes (4 CPU cache lines)
 ```